Earache while flying and at high altitudes, and while on board, is most probably caused by barotrauma (or “airplane ear”).

 Read the instructions on the bottle, or consult a doctor if you are unsure of how to use this type of pill.

-This works in a very similar way to yawning above.
+This works similarly to yawning above.
 The sucking action causes the air pressure to equalize.
 A fast and quick way to get relief from flight ear pain.
 But remember to take something to suck with you!

-There are numerous things that you can do to help you if experiencing pain when flying.
-However, once you are on that flight if you have any problems then you will no longer have the opportunity to buy some plugs.
+There are many things that you can do to help you if experiencing pain when flying.
+However, once you are on that flight, if you have any problems then you can no longer buy some plugs.

 They are not expensive and are reusable, so why not buy them now and take them every time you fly?